-It is 92 years since the first Southport Flower Show.
+In 2024 we will celebrate our 100th anniversary.
 It was the early 20th century, between two world wars and we’re now living in the early 21st century.
-We embrace the traditional ethos of the Show and continue to invest heavily in our Show Gardens, Grand Floral Marquee, Contemporary Floral Art Marquee and Amateur Competitions.
+We embrace the traditional ethos of the Show and continue to invest heavily in our Show Gardens, Grand Floral Marquee and Amateur Competitions.

 We are also very aware of the need to appeal to a 21st century audience and to remain commercially viable.